OpenEvalProject/evals/manuscripts/elife-43770/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/43770/elife-43770-fig4-v2.jpg)

 **Figure 4.:** (A) A 2D coordinate system was fit to every IC slice a VIP neuron was recorded from.
 The medial-lateral axis runs from the midline (zero) to the lateral edge (max) of the slice, the dorsal-ventral axis from the dorsal edge of the slice (zero) to the ventral border of the IC (max).
 For illustrative purposes, the approximate position along the tonotopic axis of the ICc is color-coded from blue (low frequency) to yellow (high frequency).
 (B) Correlation of measured intrinsic parameters with recording location.
 Black dots represent physiological parameters of individual VIP neurons (z-axis, left) mapped to their recording location (x- and y-axes, bottom).
 Planes show Levenberg-Marquardt least squares fits, color-coded from low z-axis values (blue) to high z-axis values (yellow).
-Asterisks indicate statistical significance of fit.10.7554/eLife.43770.011Figure 4—source data 1.
+Asterisks indicate statistical significance of fit.

 We found that variability in the intrinsic physiology of VIP neurons was at least partially correlated to their location within the coronal plane of the ICc.
 This was particularly true for the voltage sag ratios, which measure hyperpolarization-activated cation current (Ih).
 Approximately one quarter of the variability in sag ratios was explained by location in the ICc (sag ratio at −91 mV: R = 0.536, R2adj = 0.262, p = 1.24×10−05, n = 60, Figure 4B4; sag ratio at −111 mV: R = 0.516, R2adj = 0.233, p = 0.0002, n = 47, Figure 4B5).
 A significant but smaller portion of the variability in membrane time constant was explained by location in the ICc (τ: R = 0.343, R2adj = 0.088, p = 0.007, n = 61; Figure 4B3).
 There was also a significant relationship between the steady-state input resistance of VIP neurons and location in the ICc and a trend toward a relationship between peak input resistance and location (Rss: R = 0.328, R2adj = 0.076, p = 0.011, n = 60; Rpk: R = 0.227, R2adj = 0.018, p = 0.084, n = 60; Figures 4B1 and 2).
 The tonotopic axis of the ICc runs along a dorsolateral (low frequency) to ventromedial (high frequency) axis (Malmierca et al., 2008; Portfors et al., 2011; Stiebler and Ehret, 1985; Willott and Urban, 1978).
 For each of the above intrinsic parameters, values tended to be lower, indicating faster membrane properties, at more dorsolateral locations and higher, indicating slower membrane properties, at more ventromedial locations.
 Combined, these results suggest that variability in the intrinsic physiology of VIP neurons is at least in part due to their localization along the tonotopic axis of the ICc and that the membrane properties of VIP neurons tend to be faster in lower frequency regions of the ICc.

-## VIP neurons have stellate morphology and dendritic spines
+### VIP neurons have stellate morphology and dendritic spines

 The streptavidin staining of biocytin-filled VIP neurons allowed for a detailed analysis of morphology.
 In total, we recovered the morphology of 55% of patched VIP neurons (n = 100 of 183).
 Nearly all (81/86 = 94.2%) VIP neurons had spiny dendrites (Figure 5A,B insets).
 This contrasts sharply with the 28% (12 of 43 neurons) of neurons that had spiny dendrites in non-targeted recordings from C57BL/6J mice (Figure 5C), suggesting that VIP neurons represent a subset of IC cells.
 Nonetheless, dendritic spines can be present on a variety of cell types, including stellate and disc-shaped cells (Herrera and Correa, 1988; Paloff et al., 1992; Willard and Ryugo, 1983).
 On average, VIP neurons had five primary dendrites (mean ± SD: 4.77 ± 1.38) that spread out in all directions from the soma, consistent with a stellate morphology.
 This is unsurprising in the ICd and IClc, where stellate morphology predominates, but warranted further analysis in the ICc, where stellate cells can have oriented dendritic trees but are outnumbered by the more highly oriented disc-shaped cells (Malmierca et al., 1993; Oliver and Morest, 1984; Willard and Ryugo, 1983).
 There were no obvious differences between the morphology of VIP neurons in the ICc versus the ICd or IClc, but this question warrants more detailed analysis in a future study.

 ![Figure 5.](https://cdn.elifesciences.org/articles/43770/elife-43770-fig5-v2.jpg)

 **Figure 5.:** (A, B) Maximum-intensity projections of confocal z-stacks showing streptavidin-Alexa Fluor-stained VIP neurons from the ICc.
 Insets: enlarged views of dendritic segments show dendritic spines.
 (C) 94% of VIP neurons across all IC subdivisions had spiny dendrites vs 28% of neurons from non-targeted recordings in C57BL/6J animals.
 (D) Representative reconstructions of the morphology of 12 VIP neurons from the ICc.
 Neurons are oriented as if in the left ICc.
 Gray lines were drawn at a 45° angle to illustrate the general orientation of the laminae.
 Solid gray lines are spaced 200 µm apart, dashed lines and solid lines are spaced 100 µm apart.
 (E) Orientation of the dendritic fields of VIP neurons from the ICc.
 Combined: Orientation of all reconstructed VIP neurons from the ICc (n = 42).
 Blue lines denote the orientation of the longest axis (first principal direction) found for each neuron using 2D PCA.
 Caudal, middle, rostral: Orientation of dendritic fields separated according to position along the rostro-caudal axis of the ICc.
 Blue lines show longest axis, perpendicular red lines show second longest axis (second principal direction) of each neuron as defined by 2D PCA.
 (F) Angular orientation of the long axis for every reconstructed VIP neuron within the ICc.
 Angles indicate counter-clockwise rotation relative to the medial-lateral (horizontal) axis.
 (G) Spread of the dendritic arbors of ICc VIP neurons measured perpendicular to a predicted 45° isofrequency plane.
 The dendrites of 83% of VIP neurons extended more than 100 µm across the laminar plane.
 (H) Dendritic arbor length to width ratio for all reconstructed VIP neurons from the ICc (n = 42).
 93% of VIP neurons had a length to width ratio <3, indicating that they are stellate cells.
-The orientation of length and width axes was determined using 3D PCA.10.7554/eLife.43770.013Figure 5—source data 1.
+The orientation of length and width axes was determined using 3D PCA.

 Figure 5D shows the variability in the morphology of VIP neurons located in the ICc.
 Neurons are displayed as they would appear in a coronal slice of the left IC viewed from a caudal perspective.
 Oliver and colleagues distinguished disc-shaped from stellate neurons by calculating the length to width ratio of the dendritic arbor: neurons with a ratio <3 were stellate and those with a ratio >= 3 were disc-shaped (Oliver et al., 1991).
 Applying this classification to our sample, 93% of VIP neurons in the ICc (39 of 42 neurons) had a length to width ratio <3, therefore being classified as stellate (Figure 5H).
 Only three VIP neurons from the ICc had a length to width ratio >3.
 These results demonstrate that the dendritic arbors of VIP neurons are not as highly oriented as disc-shaped neurons, again consistent with the hypothesis that VIP neurons are a class of stellate neurons.

 Although less oriented than disc-shaped cells, the VIP dendrites tended to show some orientation that could influence the range of frequencies that converge on the cell.
 To measure the orientation of ICc VIP neurons in relation to the isofrequency laminae, which in mouse run in a ~45° angle through the ICc (Stiebler and Ehret, 1985), we identified the longest and second longest axis of each neuron through principal component analysis and plotted the orientation of these axes on a standardized model of the IC (Figure 5E).
 No preferred orientation was apparent (Figure 5E, combined).
 Only 17% of VIP neurons (7 of 42) had their longest axis oriented within ± 15° of the 45° laminar plane, indicating that the dendritic arbors of most VIP neurons (83%, 35 of 42) may be positioned to cross one or more isofrequency laminae in the ICc (Figure 5F).
 To quantify this, we calculated the length the dendritic arbor extended perpendicular to a 45° laminar plane.
 The dendritic arbors of 83% of ICc VIP neurons (35 of 42) spread more than 100 µm perpendicular to the laminar plane, and more than 36% (15 of 42) spread more than 200 µm across the laminar plane (Figure 5G).
 Previous work in rats has shown that the isofrequency laminae have a center-to-center distance that ranges from 90 to 150 µm, while neurons contained within a lamina had a thickness ranging from 30 to 70 µm (Malmierca et al., 1993).
 If we assume that laminar dimensions in mouse are no thicker than those in rats, our results indicate that the dendritic fields of VIP neurons usually extend beyond at least one isofrequency lamina, consistent with the conclusion that VIP neurons in the ICc are a class of stellate neurons.
 Previous estimates indicate that approximately 15 – 20% of ICc neurons are stellate (Oliver et al., 1991; Oliver and Morest, 1984).
 Since our stereological analysis showed that VIP neurons represent 3.5% of ICc neurons, our results indicate that VIP neurons account for ~18 – 23% of ICc stellate neurons.

-## VIP neurons project to targets within and beyond the IC
+### VIP neurons project to targets within and beyond the IC

 Injections of an AAV encoding a Cre-dependent eGFP construct, AAV1.CAG.FLEX.eGFP.WPRE.bGH, led to eGFP expression in VIP+ IC cells.
 Figure 6A shows a representative deposit site, with eGFP-positive neurons (yellow) located among a population of VIP+ cells (magenta, labeled by cross-breeding the VIP-IRES-Cre mice with Ai14 reporter mice).
 Neurons that expressed eGFP routinely co-expressed tdTomato, confirming VIP expression by those neurons (Figure 6B).
 Many tdTomato+ neurons did not express the eGFP, despite their intermingling with many virally-labeled neurons. eGFP-labeled axons were prominent within the injected IC, where the labeled boutons were located in the neuropil or in close apposition to IC somas, suggesting extensive contributions to local circuits (Figure 6C).
 In addition, eGFP-labeled axons were present in several fiber tracts carrying projections from the IC, including the brachium of the IC, the commissure of the IC and the lateral lemniscus.
 Labeled axons and boutons were found in numerous auditory nuclei, including the contralateral IC, medial geniculate body and superior olivary complex (Figure 6D–F).
 Additional targets included the nucleus of the brachium of the IC, the periaqueductal gray, and the superior colliculus (not shown; details of termination patterns and terminal axon morphology will be described in a subsequent report).
 These data indicate that VIP+ IC neurons contribute to ascending, commissural and descending pathways from the IC.